All Episodes

 Ken.

-And you guys are in Richmond, Virginia.
+And you guys are at Richmond, Virginia.

 Yes, sir.

-Well, I'm kind of uh speechless here.
+Well, I'm kind of speechless here.

-Uh we try to be role models for everybody here.
+We try to be role models for everybody here.

-Yes, yes, sir, because he was talking about, you know, like some people said their father, and some said, you know, and then he just said because truth would be a man, you have to make the truth, you have to stand up for what is right.
+Yes, sir, because he was talking about, you know, like some people said their father and some said, you know, spokesman.

-Uh not because of any bravery of mine.
+Well, that was true, not because of any bravery of mine.

 It was simply in 1988, the media still had their monopoly.

-And CNN was it on cable.
+There were only three networks, and CNN was it on cable.

 The rest of it was entertainment.

-Cecilia was the only cable news network.
+So CNN was the only cable news network.

 But I think the pastor had real world examples on his mind.

-And So Pastor Ken's choice, not that strange.
+And so Pastor Ken's choice, not that strange.

 David, seriously, I really appreciate it.